If you’ve wondered how to make a silicone mold, the good news is that it’s easier than you might think.

 Ready to craft with resin but worried about making mistakes?

-It’s why I wrote the book Resin Fundamentals.
-I’ve taken my fifteen years of resin experience and condensed it into an ebook you can read this afternoon.
+It’s why I wrote the ebook Resin Fundamentals.
+I’ve taken my sixteen years of resin experience and condensed it into an PDF book you can read this afternoon.
 It’s the book I wish I had when I started creating with resin!
 Buy the book now, and get a download link in minutes.